Your membership has expired

 An optional 87-inch head-up display projects augmented reality-style graphics across the windshield, such as arrows pointing toward the next street you need to turn onto when you’re using the car’s navigation system.

-Porsche’s endless catalog of customizations is available on the Cayenne Electric as well, with 13 standard exterior colors, 12 different interior combinations, and nine wheel choices ranging from 20 to 22 inches in diameter—not to mention the expanded Paint to Sample exterior color choices and Sonderwunsch (literally translated: “special wish”) department that can customize every last detail you could possibly imagine.
+Porsche’s endless catalog of customizations is available on the Cayenne Electric as well, with 13 standard exterior colors, 12 different interior combinations, and 11 wheel choices ranging from 20 to 22 inches in diameter.
+Then there are the expanded Paint to Sample exterior color choices and Sonderwunsch (“special wish” in German) program that can customize every last detail you could possibly imagine.

-Electronically adjustable rear seats come standard and can fold down to expand the cargo area from more than 19 cubic feet of space with the seats raised to just over 56 cubic feet with the seats folded down.
-And it has a 3.2-cubic-foot front trunk.
+Electronically adjustable rear seats come standard and can fold down to expand the cargo area from more than 19 cubic feet with the seats raised to just over 56 cubic feet with them folded down.
+It also has a 3.2-cubic-foot front trunk.
 Like the regular Cayennes, the Cayenne Electric is rated to tow 7,716 pounds, but those who want to tow longer distances should consider a non-EV Cayenne because towing tends to shorten an EV’s range significantly.

 Photo: Porsche Photo: Porsche